MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/modeldb.rst

 Configuration
 ~~~~~~~~~~~~~

-See configuration documentation???
+This is a copy of the configuration that has been read in from namelists for the particular instance of the model.
+See the configuration documentation (TBA) for more details.

 I/O contexts
 ~~~~~~~~~~~~

-An I/O context is used to describe how and when data are read from or written to disk.
-Different groups of data can be read/written in different ways, so there is a requirement to hold a number of I/O contexts.
+An I/O context is used to describe how, when and where data are read from or written to disk.
+Different groups of data can be read/written in different circumstances, so there is a requirement to hold a number of I/O contexts.
 The modeldb object contains an item called ``io_contexts`` for this purpose.
-It is simply a collection of io_contexts.
+It is simply a collection of the different io_contexts that are required.

 To put an I/O context into the collection
 -----------------------------------------